nitin100994/interview-prep-beyond-dsa/redis-explained.md

 Pooja, if you’re still reading:

 > Redis is like your mind when you’re excited — quick to answer, quick to forget.
-Nitin just wants to build something that remembers your smile as instantly as Redis remembers a key.

-Nitin, you now know Redis.
-Own it. 🧱💻